ALTITUDE

 AI Signal – February 2026

-Monthly signals mapped to a four-tier framework: February's central finding is the deployment overhang – the growing gap between what AI tools can do and what organisations actually ask them to do.
+Monthly signals mapped to a four-tier framework.
+February's central finding: the deployment overhang — the growing gap between what AI tools can do and what organisations actually ask them to do.
+Plus: the time savings era ends, always-on agents go mainstream, AI governance meets geopolitics, and public trust in AI hits its lowest recorded level.

 February's big finding: most organisations are using a fraction of the AI capability they've already paid for.
-Research published this month shows AI agents can handle tasks lasting five hours — but the median real-world use is forty-five seconds.
-That gap is what we're calling the deployment overhang, and it's this month's deep dive.
+Research published this month shows that when given clearly scoped tasks — building features, processing data, running test suites — AI agents can work autonomously for up to five hours.
+But the median real-world use is forty-five seconds.
+That gap is the deployment overhang, and it's this month's deep dive.

 At a Glance